Coded-Commerce-LLC/Woo-Benchmark-Email/readme.txt

 == Changelog ==

+= 1.4 on 2020-03-XX =
+* Added: settings to select which lists are used for Abandons and Customers.
+* Fixed: plugins page settings link.

 = 1.3 on 2020-03-09 =
 * Added: developer admin analytics
 * Updated: tested-to for WooCommerce v4.0 RC2 releasing eminently